-We view LUKB's customer deposit base as stable, owing to the bank's strong franchise and the statutory guarantee for its liabilities.
-Core customer deposits accounted for 68% of its funding base as of June 30, 2017.
+We view LUKB's customer deposit base as stable, owing to the bank's strong franchise and the statutory guarantee for its liabilities (with exception of the subordinated/hybrid debt instruments).
+Core customer deposits accounted for 63% of its funding base as of June 30, 2018.

 The core deposit funds are complemented by wholesale funding, mainly issuance of covered bonds and unsecured bonds.
-Following the significant increase in 2015, short-term wholesale funding remained stable at about 11% of the funding base over 2016, driven mainly by repo transactions and short-term deposits owed to banks, whereas the respective liquid assets are held in the account at the Swiss National Bank (SNB).
-Nevertheless, we expect LUKB's stable funding ratio according to our internal specifications to remain at a comfortable level of around 105%-110% over 2017-2018.
-It amounted to 108% as of Dec.
-31, 2016.
+Short-term wholesale funding rose slightly again to about 15% of the funding base within the first half of 2018, driven mainly by repo transactions and short-term deposits owed to banks, whereas the respective liquid assets are held in an account at the Swiss National Bank (SNB).
+Nevertheless, we expect LUKB's stable funding ratio according to our internal specifications to remain at a comfortable level of around 105%-107% over 2018-2019.
+It amounted to 105% as of Dec.
+31, 2017.